shishnk/weather-bot-api/README.md

 ## Overview

-WeatherBotApi is an educational project aimed at learning microservices development on the .NET platform and improving skills in ASP.NET, RabbitMQ, Entity Framework, PostgreSQL, Mapster, Docker, and xUnit.
+WeatherBotApi is an educational project aimed at learning microservices development on the .NET platform and improving skills in ASP.NET, RabbitMQ, Entity Framework, PostgreSQL, Mapster, Redis, Docker, and xUnit.

 ## Description